-This page contains two things.
-First, a series of links to other sites containing resources that might be of interest to the sort of person I expect to visit my site.
-Second, a link to an online gallery of photos I’ve taken.
+This page is comprised of a series of annonatated links to other sites containing resources that might be of interest to the sort of person I expect to visit my site.

 Having worked for a top-tier non-profit, I know the real challenges of having one’s bottom line something other than shareholder profit: Not all the donations can go to programs even though that’s what donors and GuideStar want to see.
 Nonetheless, I believe GuideStar does a good job separating the wheat from the chaff.